converged-computing/flux-netmark/aws/README.md

 Some things we likely want:

-- To decrease the size of the base image
+- To decrease the size of the base image for hpc6a (7a is OK, 30)
-- To install oras for artifacts
+- To install oras for artifacts (7a is OK)

-Next: the same on hpc7a